Equity crowdfunding vs venture capital: which is better?

 Venture capital cons

-- Only 1% of the applying companies receive VC funding.
+- Per builtin.com, only 1% of the applying companies receive VC funding.

 - VC investors get to control the company’s decisions which can be both good and bad.
 You may have to approve decisions that you would like to avoid.